jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 We will apply genomic control and the appropriate marker filters at this stage (i.e. please provide unfiltered results).

-* Marker exclusion filters: we will apply imputation quality filters at the meta-analysis stage.
-Please do not apply these filters yourself and provide unfiltered results.
+* Marker exclusion filters: we will apply imputation quality filters at the meta-analysis stage, so provide unfiltered results.
-* Genomic control (GC): genomic control will be applied to each study at the meta-analysis stage (single GC).
-Please do not apply GC to GWAS results and provide uncorrected standard errors, as (double) GC will be applied at the meta-analysis stage.
+* Genomic control (GC): genomic control will be applied to each study at the meta-analysis stage (single GC), so GC-correction is needed for each cohort.
 * Significance: the threshold for the genome-wide analyses will be set at 5 x 10<sup>-10</sup>.
-The results will be replicated in independent cohorts so no need for additional correction.
+The results will be replicated in independent cohorts.

 ## 7. Uploading of results data to TRYGGVE server

-See CVD analysis plan.
+See CVD1 analysis plan.

 ## 8. Contact information